apache/pulsar/site2/docs/client-libraries-java.md

 sidebar_label: Java
 ---

-The Pulsar Java client can be used both to create Java producers, consumers, and [readers](#reader-interface) of messages and to perform [administrative tasks](admin-api-overview.md).
+The Pulsar Java client can be used to create Java producers, consumers, and [readers](#reader-interface) of messages and to perform [administrative tasks](admin-api-overview.md).
 The current version of the Java client is **{{pulsar:version}}**.

-Javadoc for the Pulsar client is divided up into two domains, by package:
+Javadoc for the Pulsar client is divided into two domains by package as follows:

 Package | Description | Maven Artifact
 :-------|:------------|:--------------
 [`org.apache.pulsar.client.api`](/api/client) | The producer and consumer API | [org.apache.pulsar:pulsar-client:{{pulsar:version}}](http://search.maven.org/#artifactdetails%7Corg.apache.pulsar%7Cpulsar-client%7C{{pulsar:version}}%7Cjar)
 [`org.apache.pulsar.client.admin`](/api/admin) | The Java [admin API](admin-api-overview.md) | [org.apache.pulsar:pulsar-client-admin:{{pulsar:version}}](http://search.maven.org/#artifactdetails%7Corg.apache.pulsar%7Cpulsar-client-admin%7C{{pulsar:version}}%7Cjar)

 This document will focus only on the client API for producing and consuming messages on Pulsar topics.
-For a guide to using the Java admin client, see [The Pulsar admin interface](admin-api-overview.md).
+For a guide using the Java admin client, see [The Pulsar admin interface](admin-api-overview.md).

 ## Installation